xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 We will start with OAL functions with very close mapping to the RSL.

 Using one or a very few function packages, create functions for each of the archetype functions.
-The parameter and return value signature should match.

 Use a tool to automate this work.
 [See section 7.10.]

 #### 7.8.2 File Naming
 The name of an archetype file needs to be easy to generate.
 The